By Mark Tonkin

-For instance, Pantone’s most recent colour of the year is Ultra Violet.
+For instance, a recent Pantone colour of the year was Ultra Violet.
 Some colours also take a while to filter down to Australia; for example, Turquoise from 2010 is still seen in many home decor stores.

 And while we’re not going to see many purple or turquoise kitchens, these could work on a splashback, a print on a wall or even a toaster.

 As you can see, there are many ways to incorporate colour into your kitchen.

 Pendant lights can add colour or texture, or both, to your kitchen.
 They can bring warmth or provide contrast, and act as a focal point for the room.

 You can get really creative with these lights.
 These days there are so many to choose from, and they’re affordable too.

 Stainless steel has dominated in recent years, and is still the most popular option.